BenJWagner/VPTools/README.md

 * The WxReceiver sketch is a receiver compatible with the [WeeWx driver](https://github.com/matthewwall/weewx-meteostick) written by Matthew Wall et al for the Meteostick.

 Originally based on [code by DeKay](https://github.com/dekay/DavisRFM69) - for technical details on packet formats, etc. see his (now outdated) [wiki](https://github.com/dekay/DavisRFM69/wiki) and the source code of this repo.

+The RelayRxTx sketch now accepts a limited set of serial commands:
+ >t0.000000    - Sets the timer calibration variable
+ >o[0|1|2]     - Controls the serial logging output
+                 0 = Off, not serial data logged
+                 1 = On, all data is output
+                 2 = Limited, only the weather data is output
+ >f11111111    - Filter the serial output by transmitter id
+                 8x positions for transmitter ids 1-8
+                 You only need to enter the transmitter up to the last one you want to change.
+                 E.g. f110 will disable output of data from transitter id 3
+ >q000         - Sets the frequency offset used by the RFM69 module.
+Accepts corrections in
+                 the range -800 to 800
+ >?            - Dumps the current configuration values to the serial port

+The configuration values are stored to non-volatile memory so will survive a Moteino power cycle.
+Using these commands you can tweak the configuration on the fly to get the best reception on the Davis VP2 console.